elgasste/FinalQuestino/README.md

 Since it's extremely difficult (impossible?) to debug in any kind of useful way on an actual Arduino board, I've set up a Visual Studio 2022 project to make better tools available for development in Windows.
 This project is located in the `FinalQuestinoWinDev` folder.

+## A Note About Coding Style

+Some of the decisions in this repo about how exactly to render the game, store/load data, lay out structs, and other things may seem odd or overly complicated.
+Bear in mind that the Arduino board that I'm targeting has a ridiculously low 8 Kb of dynamic memory, and only 256 Kb of "program space" (basically hard drive space), and it's very difficult not to blast through both of those barriers on a regular bases.
+As a result, I've been following these guidelines:

+- Only add a member to a struct if it's absolutely necessary.
+- If you need to add a member to a struct, don't use larger types than necessary (don't use an int32 when an int16 will do, etc).
+- When dealing with strings, use the `PSTR()` and `SPRINTF_P()` macros, it will use program storage instead of dynamic memory.
+- Everything in `data_loader.c` should be packed as tightly as possible to save program storage.
+- Use `#define`s where possible (instead of `enum`s, for example).
+- Avoid anything at all C++-related, this will cause the C++ runtime library to load and use more memory.
+- Basically anything possible to use less memory and/or program storage.

 ## Hardware

 ### Arduino Board